 For example, to increase its talent pool, a technology company could launch a STEM discussion group aimed at students.
 This would provide them with an opportunity to establish their employer brand and advertise roles, while directing relevant and useful conversations.

 Hashtags and Trending Topics

 Hashtags are a brilliant way to discover new content and join conversations, but they have been pretty neglected on LinkedIn.
 This is about to change.
 LinkedIn is rolling out the ability to follow hashtags; functionality that you may already be familiar with on Instagram.
 Users will be able to see posts featuring their selected hashtags within their newsfeed, allowing them to discover new content and people.

 Alongside followable hashtags, LinkedIn has also introduced Trending Topics.
 These are displayed underneath the ‘What people are talking about now’ headline on the right-hand side of the newsfeed.
 The feature works in a similar way to Twitter.
-It will group together posts mentioning popular news stories or topics into a feed which updates in real time.
+It will group together posts mentioning popular news stories or topics into a feed that updates in real-time.

 LinkedIn assigns a unique hashtag to each topic, which is pre-populated into a user’s status update.
 It’s a really nifty feature, which makes joining conversations super easy.

 Consider which hashtags your target audience are likely to be engaging with and begin to use them in your own content.
 The tactics here are similar to the ones mentioned above.
 Key employees should offer opinions and thought leadership, expand existing conversations by asking questions and develop genuine relationships through ongoing engagement.

 It’s easy to feel frustrated with LinkedIn’s limited post and ad formats.
 The platform massively lags behind Facebook and Instagram.
 However, the platform is slowly dragging itself into the present, marked by the introduction of Carousel Ads and video for Sponsored Content.